Spontaneous breaking of symmetry. Moral meaning

 Spontaneous, slightly broken symmetries suggests the beginning of life, and its evolution.
 It also means that absolute determinism is slightly broken, a basic condition for evolution.

 “Symmetry today” was published in France in 1989: A survey by 12 French scientists ¹ who had arrived at the conclusion that: It is in tiny breaks in symmetry that life seems to be engulfed!
 Meanwhile, other researchers concluded that the homochirality ² generated by a break in symmetry ³ was probably the origin of life and the evolution thereof.

 The break involves a division of one field into two separate fields.
-Contrary to what one might think, this break is not a system fault, but rather the engine of evolution!
-This break in symmetry has been observed many times at the CERN particle collider, in Geneva.
+Contrary to what one might think, this tiny break is not a system fault, but rather the engine of evolution!
+It has been observed many times at the CERN particle collider, in Geneva.
 Louis Pasteur had already observed this phenomenon in the tartaric acid of yellow wine from his village in Arbois, in Jura, around 1870.
 He called this rupture of symmetry “chirality”.

 The spontaneous rupture of symmetry was an important discovery; it was honoured in 2008 by the awarding of the Nobel Prize in physics to three US-Japanese researchers: MM.
 Nambu, Kobayashi, and Maskwa for their work on the origin and the mechanism behind the spontaneous breaks.

 This small difference between symmetry and the rupture of symmetry may seem trivial unless we take into account chaos theory.
 The air around the globe is so unstable that the beating wings of a butterfly, somewhere in Asia, could (theoretically) cause a storm where we live!
 The image is a caricature, but it illustrates how small changes can have big effects!